open-component-model/ocm/examples/lib/tour/docsrc/03-working-with-credentials/README.md

 The basic context method `credctx.GetCredentialsForConsumer` returns a credentials source interface able to provide credentials for a changing credentials source.
-Here, we use a convenience function directly providing a credentials interface for the actually valid credentials.
+Here, we use a convenience function, which directly provides a credentials interface for the actually valid credentials.
 An error is only provided if something went wrong while determining the credentials.
-Delivering NO credentials is a valid result. the returned interface then offers access to the credential properties. via various methods.
+Delivering NO credentials is a valid result.
+The returned interface then offers access to the credential properties. via various methods.

 ```go